-- Analytics.CLUB: 400+ members in the Raleigh area meet regularly for partner events and skill sessions.
+- Analytics.Club Raleigh: 500+ members in the Raleigh area meet regularly for partner events and skill sessions.
 The group focuses on preparing members for the annual Analytics Fair, a worldwide job fair for analytics gurus.

 - Big Data Developers in Raleigh: Sponsored by IBM and its Big Data University (a site with free courses in the discipline), this group meets throughout the year for hourlong presentations on new technologies and then sticks around for a few hours afterward to try them out.

-- Charlotte Data Visualization & Data Science Meetup: This group of self-proclaimed “Data Wizards” explores 15 different data visualization tools, pulling from their members’ specialized knowledge to give the entire group a broader understanding of available techniques.
+- This group of self-proclaimed “Data Wizards” explores different data visualization tools, pulling from their members’ specialized knowledge to give the entire group a broader understanding of available techniques.